 How long is this going to take?

 It usually takes me about one month to get back to an author with an editorial letter, although that depends on how many projects I have in my queue.
 I will always do my best to fit in a rush project so please email me and I’ll let you know what I can do for you.

 My fee is based on a sliding scale, depending on word count and extent of help needed.
 I read your entire manuscript, send you an overall email with my thoughts, and mark the manuscript up with specific notes.
 You can essentially use all of this as a map to revise from.
 I am available for a couple of phone calls to discuss and brainstorm as you revise from my letter.
 If you want me to edit future drafts of your manuscript, that would require additional negotiation.
 I will also read your query letter for that project and work with you as you pursue publication, either traditionally or independently.
 Please email me for further discussion and specific rates.

 How does your query letter and synopsis critique service work?

 A query letter is the first thing an agent or editor reads when they receive a project, and it totally shapes their opinion of your work.
 If you’re lucky, they’ll move on to the synopsis and then the next five pages.
 It is very important to make sure your query letter is clear, concise, and puts you and your manuscript in the best light possible.
 I have read thousands of submission packages over the course of my publishing career and can tell you exactly what kind of impression yours is making.
-The price of $250 includes an initial critique of your query letter, synopsis and first five pages as well as a second critique of your package after you implement my suggestions.
+The price of $250 includes an initial critique of your query letter, synopsis and first ten pages as well as a second critique of your package after you implement my suggestions.
 I will review only your query or synopsis for $100 and that also includes a second critique of your revision.
 I am available for questions and recommendations as you start searching for a literary agent, although I do not make direct connections.

 Can you tell us a little more about the phone consultation service that you offer?